Complete Services

 Assistance in signing up for State benefits you may be eligible for, including SNAP, LIHEAP, TANF, childcare subsidies, SCHIP, Medicaid, and EITC.

-Mobile Home Repairs (Oakland County only)
+Mobile Home Repairs (certain Oakland County cities only)

 OLHSA and its partners may have funds available for repairs to mobile homes on a first-come basis for families who meet income eligibility requirements.
 Up to $5,000 may be spent per mobile home on many eligible repairs such as roof, furnace, or hot water replacement and handicap ramps allowing barrier free access into the home per American Disabilities Act.